Air America (airline): Early history

-The airline can trace its roots in 1946, when it was founded by former American military aviator Claire Lee Chennault and diplomat Whiting Willauer as Chinese National Relief and Rehabilitation Administration Air Transport to airlift supplies and food into the war-ravaged Republic of China.
+The airline can trace its roots to 1946, when it was founded by former American military aviator Claire Lee Chennault and diplomat Whiting Willauer as Chinese National Relief and Rehabilitation Administration Air Transport to airlift supplies and food into the war-ravaged Republic of China.
 It was soon pressed into service to support Generalissimo Chiang Kai-shek and the nationalist Republic of China Armed Forces in the civil war between them and the communist People's Liberation Army under Mao Zedong.
 Many of its first pilots were veterans of Chennault's World War II combat groups, popularly known as Flying Tigers.
 By 1950, following the defeat of the nationalist forces and their retreat to Taiwan, the airline faced financial difficulties.
 In August 1950, the CIA bought the company and renamed it to Civil Air Transport, until 1959, when it changed its name to Air America.
 The first two transports of Air America arrived in Vientiane, Laos, on August 23, 1959.

 Air America aircraft, including the Curtiss C-46 Commando, Pilatus PC-6 Porter, de Havilland Canada DHC-4 Caribou, Lockheed C-130 Hercules, and Fairchild C-123 Provider, along with Sikorsky UH-34D, Bell 204B, Bell 205, and Boeing CH-47C Chinook helicopters, flew many types of cargo to countries such as South Vietnam, Laos, and Cambodia.
 It operated from bases in those countries and also from bases in Thailand and as far afield as Taiwan and Japan.
 It also on occasion flew top-secret missions into Burma and the China.